TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _callout:
     -   *Callout*

-        A Callout is a highlighted element designed to draw attention to important information or actions.
+        A callout is a highlighted element designed to draw attention to important information or actions.

     ..  _cache--cache-backend--frontend-cache:
     -   *Cache (Cache Backend, Frontend Cache)*

         Caches are used to improve website performance by storing frequently accessed data.
-The Backend Cache stores data in the administration system, while the Frontend Cache stores data for the website display.
+The backend cache stores data in the administration system, while the frontend cache stores data for the website display.

     ..  _cache-tags:
     -   *Cache Tags*